-"Evolution is not orthogenesis.
-The directing agency of human biological evolution may be natural selection, but the selecting, whether unconscious or conscious, is done by human organisms within certain bio-cultural limitations and potentials.
-(See Bidney 1963:15) ^{1.} From script of television lecture, Biology 123, University of Manitoba, 1973.
+Evolution is not orthogenesis.
+The directing agency of human biological evolution may be natural selection, but the selecting, whether unconscious or conscious, is done by human organisms within certain bio-cultural limitations and potentials. (emphasis mine) (Bidney 1963:15)

-^{} The emphasis is mine.

-^{} Bidney, David, Ed.
-The concept of freedom in Anthropology.
-The Hague; Mounton, 1963.
-In the human species, the processes of biological development and organic evolution are profoundly influenced by cultural factors (e.g., Bielicki 1964: 106; Garn and Coon 1955; Goldschmidt 1960:4; Montagu 1962; Shapiro 1956:21; Washburn 1963), as well as by ecological and other environmental factors, (e.g., Baker et al. 1962)."
-It was man himself who elected to stand upright and walk with a bipedal gait, and in so doing changed his centre of gravity, shaped his spinal column into four marked curvatures, broadened his pelvis in order to support his trunk in the upright position, and re-aligned his lower limbs to his altered pelvic girdle.
-It was man who changed his diet and in so doing obliterated the gonial eversions of his lover jaw, reduced his prognatism, re-fashioned his teeth and narrowed and heightened his palate, increasing the resonance of breath sounds in cranial and facial sinuses and altering the muscular attachments for his tongue, thus facilitating speech.
+In the human species, the processes of biological development and organic evolution are profoundly influenced by cultural factors (e.g., Bielicki 1964: 106; Garn and Coon 1955; Goldschmidt 1960:4; Montagu 1962; Shapiro 1956:21; Washburn 1963), as well as by ecological and other environmental factors, (e.g., Baker et al. 1962).

+It was man himself who elected to stand upright and walk with a bipedal gait and, in so doing, changed his centre of gravity, shaped his spinal column into four marked curvatures, broadened his pelvis in order to support his trunk in the upright position, and realigned his lower limbs to his altered pelvic girdle.

+It was man who changed his diet and in so doing obliterated the gonial eversions of his lower jaw, reduced his prognatism, refashioned his teeth and narrowed and heightened his palate, increasing the resonance of breath sounds in cranial and facial sinuses and altering the muscular attachments for his tongue, thus facilitating speech.
 Massive muscles for mastication were no longer required and therefore cranial bones were no longer deformed into thick ridges for the attachment of such structures.
 The sagittal crest disappeared over time and the flattening and thinning of the cranial vault permitted accommodation of man's increasing brain size and the development of his intelligence.

 It was man who discovered the use of fire, changed his environment by doing this, protected himself from predators, and freed himself from dependency on the sun for illumination and extended his working days.
 Man noted that seeds grew where they fell, and conceived the idea of growing his food near his resting place, instead of searching far afield.
-This led to the agricultural revolution, urbanisation, and the specialisation of labour.
-It is man who has freed himself of the tyranny of infectious diseases and in doing this has profoundly affected his own evolution.
+This led to the agricultural revolution, urbanization, and the specialization of labour.

+It is man who has freed himself of the tyranny of infectious diseases, and in doing this has profoundly affected his own evolution.

 As Burnett (1962:243) has reminded us:

-"Whatever may have been the significance of disease for animal evolution in general, there is no shadow of doubt that for the last two or three thousand years man has evolved in an environment saturated with infection.
-An intense selection of those best fitted to resist disease has been constantly in progress."
-Baker looks at the totality of biology, environment and culture and says:
+Whatever may have been the significance of disease for animal evolution in general, there is no shadow of doubt that for the last two or three thousand years man has evolved in an environment saturated with infection.
+An intense selection of those best fitted to resist disease has been constantly in progress.

+Baker looks at the totality of biology, environment, and culture and says: